-Whenever a creature runs a Program, they must make a relevant Expertise Check from their Core Aptitude.
+Whenever a creature runs a Program they must make a relevant Expertise Check from their Core Aptitude.
+They can run a Program from a non-Core Aptitude Expertise but it will cost an additional 2UP, as you force the Core Cybernetic to operate in a way it has not been optimised to do.
 This Expertise is based on the context of their situation and how the creature is attempting to use the Program.
 In the event of a failure, the Program either misses, doesn't run, backfires, misfires, or the execution of the Program does not happen as intended.